celo-org/docs/docs/developer-resources/contractkit/migrating-to-contractkit-v2.md

 #### IdentityMetadataWrapper (idendity/metadata.ts)

-This had functions that took a `kit` as a param.
-Now it takes an AcountsWrapper class.
+This had functions that took a `kit` as a parameter.
+Now it takes an AccountsWrapper class.

 This change was done so that `kit` was not required to be passed into all the classes and functions that use `IdentityMetadataWrapper`.